ingrey1/join-tables-conceptual/docs/entity-domain-modeling/many-to-many-relationships.md

 ---

 Each row of the WolfWater **Join Table** represents an occasion on which a 'wolf' drank from a 'water' source.
 For example, consider the 'wolf' named Nighteyes who has the 'id' of 1.
 It can be seen that there are three rows with a 'wolf_id' of 1.
 This means there were three separate occasions on which Nighteyes drank from a 'water' source.
-On "2000-12-28" and "2000-12-29", Nighteyes drank from the 'water' source with 'id' 1, and on "2000-12-30", he drank from the 'water' source with 'id' 2.
+On "2000-12-28" and "2000-12-29", Nighteyes drank from 'water_id'  1, and on "2000-12-30", he drank from the 'water_id' 2.

 Now that the **Many-To-Many** relationship between 'wolf' and 'water' source has been established via the **Join Table** WolfWater, this table can be used to answer questions about drinking behavior via SQL queries.